Robert K. Bing: Life and career

-On February 13, 1961 the Republican city committee gave Bing the nomination for mayor and on March 7 he defeated incumbent Democratic Mayor James E. Fitzpatrick with 4,953 votes to 4,024 votes and every ward except for Ward 4-1, despite having never held an elected office nor being involved in city politics prior to the mayoral race.
+On February 13, 1961, the Republican city committee gave Bing the nomination for mayor and on March 7 he defeated incumbent Democratic Mayor James E. Fitzpatrick with 4,953 votes to 4,024 votes and was victorious in every ward except for Ward 4-1, despite having never held an elected office or been involved in city politics prior to the mayoral race.
 During Bing's tenure, he supported the city government using a strong-mayor system rather than a weak-mayor system.
 He later announced that he would not seek reelection and endorsed Alderman Edward A. Keenan.

 In 1965, Bing was appointed as wing commander for the Vermont Wing Civil Air Patrol.
-In 1969 he was elected as president of the Vermont Bar Association and Governor Deane C. Davis appointed him as executive director of the Commission on Crime Control and Prevention and served until his resignation in 1971.
+In 1969, he was elected as president of the Vermont Bar Association and Governor Deane C. Davis appointed him as executive director of the Commission on Crime Control and Prevention and served until his resignation in 1971.
 In 1971, Bing was the campaign manager of Frank Dion's unsuccessful mayoral campaign, Dion had been his campaign manager in 1961, against Gordon Paquette.
 In 1993, he congratulated Peter C. Brownell for his upset victory against Peter Clavelle in the mayoral race.

+Bing died on October 21, 2023, at the age of 93.